-The first time I saw Seth Barrett, he was leaned against a chain-link fence with his fingers hooked on the metal, arms spread like wings, and I remember thinking he reminded me of a tiger or some other large predator.
+The first time I saw Seth Barrett, he was leaning against a chain-link fence with his fingers hooked on the metal, arms spread wide, and I remember thinking he reminded me of a tiger or some other large predator.
 Caged, for the time being.

 That was my main concern back then, making sure I didn’t look uncool.

 It wasn’t until we took a water break that I was able to see him up close—our stuff was piled up on the bench in front of where he stood.
 He still clung to the fence with a casual confidence, eyes trained on me.
 I nodded and he smirked, just a slow tug of his mouth on one side that could almost be qualified as a sneer.
-He was older than me, and I thought perhaps I’d seen him around school, a senior, which was beyond reach for a freshman like myself.
+He was a couple of years older than me, and I thought perhaps I’d seen him around school, a senior, which was beyond reach for a freshman like myself.
 He had dark hair and eyes, and his summer tan had not yet faded.
-His build was slim but he looked scrappy, like he could hold his own in a fight.
-His hair flopped over in front of his face, though it didn’t seemed planned, more like he’d just gotten out of bed and neglected to comb it.
+His build was slim, but he looked scrappy, like he could hold his own in a fight.
+His thick, shiny hair swooped over in front of his face like a bird’s folded wing, but it didn’t seem styled that way, more like he’d just gotten out of bed and didn’t bother to comb it.

 “You look good out there,” he said to me, gripping the fence tighter so that the muscles in his arms tensed.
-His underarms were lean and ropy, and I couldn’t help but admire them.
+His triceps were lean and ropy, and I couldn’t help but admire them.
 His smile widened when he caught me checking him out.
 I’d exposed myself in the first few seconds of our encounter.
 I wasn’t out about my sexuality then but still dealing with the urges I was having toward other guys.
-I dreaded telling my dad and hoped it was just a fleeting fascination or the result of an overactive imagination.
-I even thought it might be a byproduct of masturbating too often, like I’d fallen in love with my own dick and was looking to match my adoration with that of another man.
+I’d been hiding it from my parents and hoped it was just a fleeting fascination or the result of an overactive imagination.
+I even thought it might be the byproduct of masturbating too often, like I’d fallen in love with my own dick and was looking to match my adoration with that of another man.

 “What’s your name?” he asked me with a cocky tilt to his head.